Please Rotate Your Device

 Often the question of "what is the gross up factor?" is not asked.

 A tenant broker does not want to find out if the gross up factor for a building is not tenant-friendly because that could kill the deal.
-Brokers get paid when deals happen - they do not get paid for looking out for tenants.
+Brokers get paid when deals happen - they do not get paid for truly defending the interests of tenants.

 Landlords should have space plans that are certified by independent architects.